ircdocs/modern-irc/index.md

 If a client's `JOIN` command to the server is successful, they receive a `JOIN` message from the server with their client as the message `<source>` and the channel they have joined as the first parameter of the message.
 After this, they are sent the channel's topic (with [`RPL_TOPIC`](#rpltopic-332) or [`RPL_NOTOPIC`](#rplnotopic-331)) and a list of users currently joined to the channel (with [`RPL_NAMREPLY`](#rplnamreply-353)).
 This `RPL_NAMREPLY` message sent by the server MUST include the requesting client that has just joined the channel.

-If a client sends a `JOIN` request for a channel, and the channel requires a [key](#key-channel-mode), the key given in the `JOIN` request MUST match the key currently set on the channel.
-If it does not match, or the user does not supply a key on a channel which requires one, the client will receive an [`ERR_BADCHANNELKEY`](#errbadchannelkey-475) reply and the command will fail.
+The [key](#key-channel-mode), [client limit](#client-limit-channel-mode) , [ban](#ban-channel-mode) - [exemption](#ban-exemption-channel-mode), [invite-only](#invite-only-channel-mode) - [exemption](#invite-exemption-channel-mode), and other (depending on server software) channel modes affect whether or not a given client may join a channel.
+More information on each of these modes and how they affect the `JOIN` command is available in their respective sections.

 Servers MAY restrict the number of channels a client may be joined to at one time.
 This limit SHOULD be defined in the [`CHANLIMIT`](#chanlimit-token) [`RPL_ISUPPORT`](#rplisupport-010) token.
 If the client cannot join this channel because they would be over their limit, they will receive an [`ERR_TOOMANYCHANNELS`](#errtoomanychannels-405) reply and the command will fail.

-If a client sends a `JOIN` request for a channel, and the client's mask matches a mask in the channel's list of banned client masks ([channel mode `+b`](#ban-channel-mode)), the client will receive an [`ERR_BANNEDFROMCHAN`](#errbannedfromchan-474) reply and the command will fail.
-However, if they match a mask in the channel's list of ban-exempt client masks ([typically channel mode `+e`](#ban-exemption-channel-mode)), the user will instead proceed normally without any interruption.

-If a client sends a `JOIN` request for a channel, and the channel has a [client limit](#limit-channel-mode) set, if the client cannot join due to the limit set on this channel they will receive an [`ERR_CHANNELISFULL`](#errchannelisfull-471) reply and the command will fail.

-If a client sends a `JOIN` request for a channel, and the channel has [`invite-only`](#invite-only-channel-mode) mode set, they must have either been invited to the channel by another user or their mask must match an entry in the channel's [invite exemption](#invite-exemption-channel-mode) list in order to join.
-If they cannot join the channel due to this, they will receive an [`ERR_INVITEONLYCHAN`](#errinviteonlychan-473) reply and the command will fail.

 Note that this command also accepts the special argument of `("0", 0x30)` instead of any of the usual parameters, which requests that the sending client leave all channels they are currently connected to.
 The server will process this command as though the client had sent a [`PART`](#part-command) command for each channel they are a member of.

 This message may be sent from a server to a client to notify the client that someone has joined a channel.
 In this case, the message `<source>` will be the client who is joining, and `<channel>` will be the channel which that client has joined.
-Servers SHOULD NOT send multiple channels in this message to clients.
+Servers SHOULD NOT send multiple channels in this message to clients, and SHOULD distribute these multiple-channel `JOIN` messages as a series of messages with a single channel name on each.

 Numeric Replies: